ecampi/Interactive-Lab-Hub/Lab 1/README.md

 _Activity:_ What is happening between the actors?

 _Goals:_ What are the goals of each player? (e.g., jumping to a tree, opening the fridge).

+##Part 2:

+StoryBoard:

+Feedback:

+##Part 3:

+Are there things that seemed better on paper than acted out?

+Are there new ideas that came from acting it out?

+##Recording: